Economy of Equatorial Guinea: In greater depth

 Equatorial Guinea's policies, as defined by law, comprise an open investment regime.
 Qualitative restrictions on imports, non-tariff protection, and many import licensing requirements were lifted when in 1992 the government adopted a public investment program endorsed by the World Bank.
 The Government of the Republic of Equatorial Guinea has sold some state enterprises.
 It is attempting to create a more favourable investment climate, and its investment code contains numerous incentives for job creation, training, promotion of non-traditional exports, support of development projects and indigenous capital participation, freedom for repatriation of profits, exemption from certain taxes and capital, and other benefits.
 Trade regulations have been further liberalized since implementation in 1994 of the ICN turnover tax, in conformity with Central African tax and custom reform codes.
 The reform included elimination of quota restrictions and reductions in the range and amounts of tariffs.
 The CEMAC countries agreed to replace the ICN with a value added tax (VAT) in 1999.

 While business laws promote a liberalized economy, the business climate remains difficult.
 Application of the laws remains selective.
 Corruption among officials is widespread, and many business deals are concluded under non-transparent circumstances.

 There is little industry in the country, and the local market for industrial products is small.
 The government seeks to expand the role of free enterprise and to promote foreign investment but has had little success in creating an atmosphere conducive to investor interest.

-The Equato-Guinean budget has grown enormously in the past 3 years as royalties and taxes on foreign company oil and gas production have provided new resources to a once poor government.
+The Equatorial-Guinea budget has grown enormously in the past 3 years as royalties and taxes on foreign company oil and gas production have provided new resources to a once poor government.
 The 2001 budget foresaw revenues of about 154 billion CFA francs (154 GCFAF) (about U.S.$200 million), up about 50% from 2000 levels.
 Oil revenues account for about two-thirds of government revenue, and VAT and trade taxes are the other large revenue sources.

 Year 2001 government expenditures were planned to reach 158 billion CFA francs, up about 50% from 2000 levels.
 New investment projects represented about 40% of the budget, and personnel and internal and external debt payments represented about one-third of planned expenditures.